ligalbert/ligalbert/README.md

-- 👋 Hi, I’m @ligalbert a motivated professional sharing his work witht the world
+- 👋 Hi, I’m @ligalbert a motivated professional sharing his work with the world
 - 👀 I’m interested in analystics
 - 🌱 I’m currently learning data science and python
 - 💞️ I’m looking to collaborate on soccer analystics and real state analystics